My Home Life England was founded on evidence and research and this continues to be an important part of what we do.

 Reference – Reed, J (2007) Appreciative Inquiry.
 Research for Change, London: Sage

-The framework suggests that, in order to deliver compassionate and dignified care, people need to Be Courageous, Celebrate, Connect Emotionally, Be Curious, Collaborate, Consider Other Perspectives, and Compromise.
+The framework suggests that, in order to deliver compassionate and dignified care, people need to:

 Within My Home Life England we have found that the framework helps to encourage and sustain genuine curiosity for ourselves and others, deepen inquiry, explore values, articulate tacit knowledge, and acknowledge and express emotion without dispute or judgement.
 It also supports a different attitude to risk-taking and devising new approaches to problems.
 Ultimately, it enables people to acknowledge achievements, encourage better listening and so make room for more contributions to enhance quality of life for all.